vinarya/portfolio/data/authors/default.md

 github: https://github.com
 ---

-Hey there, I am Vinamr.
+Hey there, I’m Vinamr.

-Born and brought up in India, I graduated in the summer of 2023 with degrees in Aerospace Engineering and Computer Science from the University of Michigan.
-I am currently pursuing my masters in aerospace engineering at Arizona State University where I also work part-time as a Graduate Research Assistant (GRA).
-I have a passion for problem-solving and building innovative solutions.
-Creativity, innovation, and collaboration are the core values that guide me in my professional journey.

-I have experience leading teams and have been actively involved in various projects.
-My current focus is on designing and building eVTOL aircraft for the rapid deployment of medical supplies.
-In my free time, I enjoy watching documentaries, working on model airplanes, and playing cricket.

-I am always open to new opportunities that allow me to learn and grow.
-If you have a project or an idea that you think I could contribute to, please don't hesitate to reach out.
-Thank you for taking the time to visit my website.
-Feel free to browse around and get to know me better!
+Born and brought up in India, I’m currently based out of Arizona.
+My work, as an Assistant Researcher at Arizona State University, focuses on designing and building advanced Vertical Take-Off and Landing (VTOL) aircraft, especially for medical delivery, wildfire response, and missions in remote or infrastructure-limited regions.
+I enjoy working at the intersection of creativity, engineering, and real-world problem-solving, and I’m always looking for ways to turn ambitious ideas into practical, working systems.

+Over the years, I’ve led teams and contributed to a range of projects — from lightweight prototype aircraft to larger tandem-wing platforms and emerging concepts for autonomous wildfire-suppression drones.
+I love the challenge of taking a concept from a rough sketch to a flying machine and refining it until it’s both elegant and reliable.
+Outside of work, I’m happiest when I’m outdoors.
+I love going on hikes, road trips, and exploring new places in general.
+I occasionally play the violin, and when it comes to sports, I enjoy watching both cricket and football.

+I’m always open to interesting collaborations or new ideas.
+If you think there’s something we could build or explore together, feel free to reach out.
+Thanks for stopping by, and I hope you enjoy exploring my work!